-Following an easing of the Company's working capital restrictions in 2010 there was an increase in exploration activity during the second half of 2010.
+In 2010 following an easing of the Company's working capital restrictions there was an increase in exploration activity during the second half of 2010.
 The program initially concentrated on targets within the mine site boundaries that had already been reported upon by consultants ACA Howe (Press Release 12th June 2008).
 The program commenced with a surface sampling study, a bulk sampling study and a mining dilution study on the Kerr Vein.
 Results of the surface sampling, bulk sampling and mining dilution studies were released early in the fourth quarter (See Press Release dated 19th October 2010).
 The results were better than expected compared to the limited data previously available.
 Additional channel sampling on the mineralised veins within the Kerr deposit was carried out during the first quarter of 2011.
 The Kerr deposit is already permitted for open pit mining and is in the process of being prepared for full production.
-Subsequent to March 31, 2011, the Company reported further assay results on the channel sampling for the Kerr vein - see press release dated April 21, 2011.
+During the second quarter of 2011 the Company reported further assay results on the channel sampling for the Kerr vein - see press release dated April 21, 2011.

-During the first quarter, the Company announced that following the successful channel sampling program carried out earlier at the Omagh mine a core drilling contract had been arranged which includes 2,000 metres of diamond drilling.
-Galantas later announced that following the receipt of loan funds the previously announced 2,000 metre diamond drilling program is to be expanded up to a 5,000 metre program.
+During the first quarter of 2011, the Company announced that following the successful channel sampling program carried out earlier at the Omagh mine a core drilling contract had been arranged which includes 2,000 metres of diamond drilling.
+Galantas subsequently announced that, following the receipt of loan funds in the first quarter and the improved production performance in the second quarter, the 2,000 metre diamond drilling program is to be expanded up to a 15,000 metre program utilising four rigs, two of which were acquired by the Company's subsidiary Omagh Minerals Limited during the second quarter.
 This combined drilling program will concentrate on the Joshua and Kearney veins.
-During the quarter the first diamond drill rig arrived on site and commenced drilling on the Joshua vein.
-To date the Joshua Vein has been sparsely drilled with only 17 holes on vein to a maximum depth of 157 metres.
 The planned program is looking to extend the depth and northern extent of the Joshua vein with a view to the possibility of working part of it by a shallow open pit.
 The drilling program on the Kearney vein will provide data for a potential underground operation based upon both of these veins.
-A second contract drill rig is due to arrive on site later in the second quarter.
-In addition the Company announced that as part of the expanded drilling programme two additional drill rigs are to be acquired by the Omagh mine one of which is scheduled for refurbishment.
-The geological team at the mine will also be strengthened to cope with the expanded program.
+The geological team at the mine has been strengthened to cope with the expanded program.
+Assay results from this programme are expected to be regularly announced from the end of September 2011.